-8.4.3 Adult and community education (ACE)
+Adult and community education (ACE)

 Adult and community education services delivered at Milpara Community House - are currently at capacity due to restriction of size at the current Milpara Community House facility.
-Small and medium rooms allow capacity for groups up to 15 people.
+Small and medium rooms allow capacity for groups of up to 15 people.
 There are limitations for larger groups on site such as exercise classes that require more space.
-It is anticipated that multipurpose meetings rooms designed for flexible room sizes would allow a broader expanded range of courses to be provided for the Korumburra community in a new site.
+It is anticipated that multipurpose meeting rooms designed with flexible room sizes would allow a broader expanded range of courses to be provided for the Korumburra community in a new site.

-In addition to adult education, other services currently provided at Milpara Community House could be enhanced in a multi-purpose facility, either in a purpose built building or existing building.
-Adult and community education would be improved with location of the community house closer to the centre of town.
+In addition to adult education, other services currently provided at Milpara Community House could be enhanced in a multi-purpose community hub.
+Access to adult and community education would be improved with location of the community house closer to the centre of town.
 Sharing a site with the library would provide increased exposure to community members previously unaware of the community house and their services.

-If funding for a new building could be sourced through developer contributions or sale of council land, a commercial kitchen should be included in the planning.
-A kitchen of commercial standard, located on site would provide opportunity for group cooking programs such as community kitchens or cooking for one or two.
-The kitchen would allow a preparation area for casseroles and similar for the food bank that could then be stored in freezers on site.
+If funding for a new building could be sourced through developer contributions or sale of Council land, a commercial kitchen should be included in the planning.
+A commercial kitchen located on site would provide opportunity for group cooking programs such as community kitchens or 'cooking for one or two'.
+The kitchen would allow a preparation area for casseroles and similar for the emergency food bank that could then be stored in freezers on site.
+This kitchen could provide a central location in the town to prepare catering for events.
 When combining counselling services with other services, confidentiality should be considered.
-If a food bank is to be located in a shared multipurpose building, confidentiality should also be considered.
+If an emergency food bank is to be located in a shared multipurpose building, confidentiality should also be considered for community members accessing the emergency food bank.